“What happens after the play is the point of the play”

 Ana Yang is Director of the Environment and Society Centre at Chatham House.
 Together they will explore the intersections of socioeconomic development, climate transition, and natural resource use.

-Sunday 19th October | Scratch Event – ‘Emergency A Scratch response to Scenes from the Climate Era’ Scratch Event | Gate Theatre invites 6–8 emerging writers from global majority backgrounds to present short pieces of new writing that respond directly to the Climate Crisis.
+Gate Theatre invites 6–8 emerging writers from global majority backgrounds to present short pieces of new writing that respond directly to the Climate Crisis.
 Directed by Grace Waga Glevey, the event will feature these new pieces performed by a professional cast and will conclude with an open discussion between writers and audiences on the play’s themes.
-Click here to apply

-Friday 24th October | Post-Show Performance and Q&A – Re-Indigenising The Stage with Love Ssega | For the last week of the run, artist, producer and performance artist, Love Ssega graces the stage for a post-show performance and Q&A, offering audiences an opportunity to engage with the themes in ‘Scenes from the Climate Era’ through different art mediums, and to gain insight into Love Ssega’s explorations of Blackness and the Climate emergency.
+Artist, producer and performance artist, Love Ssega joins us for a post-show performance and Q&A, offering audiences an opportunity to engage with the themes in ‘Scenes from the Climate Era’ through different art mediums, and to gain insight into Love Ssega’s explorations of Blackness and the Climate emergency.